Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 A d-dimensional path $X$ is defined as a continuous mapping from an interval $[a,b]$ to $\mathbb{R}^d$, written as $X : [a,b] \rightarrow \mathbb{R}^d $ \citep{Chevyrev_Kormilitzin_2016}.
 We often consider paths parametrised by time, with $X_t = \{X_t^1, X_t^2, ..., X_t^d\}$ representing the position in space through time with $t\in[a,b]$.
 Each $X^i$ is likewise a path, with $X^i : [a,b] \rightarrow \mathbb{R}^1 $.
 A common form of time dependent path is simply defined as $X_t = \{X_t^1, X_t^2\} = \{t,f(t)\}$, which is a generalised time series consisting of successive measures in one dimension over an interval.
 In this section, we consider smooth paths which are infinitely continuously differentiable, i.e. $C^\infty$ \citep{Chevyrev_Kormilitzin_2016}.

 Next, we consider what a path integral represents, where we integrate one path against another.
 Given paths $X,Y : [a,b] \rightarrow \mathbb{R}$ we define the integral:

 This forms the basis for how signatures are constructed.
-For any dimension $i$ of our $d$-dimensional path $X: [a,b] \rightarrow \mathbb{R^d}$, we can consider the respective univariate path of $X^i$ and define the single iterated integral as follows:
+For any dimension $i$ of our $d$-dimensional path $X: [a,b] \rightarrow \mathbb{R}^d$, we can consider the respective univariate path of $X^i$ and define the single iterated integral as follows:

 Early iterations are easy to interpret, with the first order integrals being the range of the path in a specific dimension, resulting in $d$ first order terms.
-We can extend to second order iterations, where we consider any two dimensions of the path $i_1,i_2 \in \{1,...,d\}$:
+We can extend to second order iterations, relating to the encompassed area of the path, where we consider any two dimensions of the path $i_1,i_2 \in \{1,...,d\}$:

-Path integrals include self-referential integrations, with $i_1=i_2$, referred to as diagonal terms, resulting in $d^2$ combinations of second order terms.
-Second order diagonal terms are a simple extension of first order terms with:

-However, non-diagonal terms, referred to as cross terms, with $i_1 \neq i_2$ for second order terms are more complicated, relating to the L\'evy area of the two-dimensional path.
-The Levy area is the signed area between a path and a chord created between its endpoints, represented in Figure \ref{fig:mesh1} \citep{Chevyrev_Kormilitzin_2016} with areas $A_{-}$ and $A_{+}$, denoted by:

-From the figure above we can observe a further connection between first and second terms, noting the sum of second order terms is equivalent to the area of the rectangle defined by side lengths of the first order: